 14th of August 2016

 In the morning we went with a little boat to the island of Curieuse.
-Although the Aldabra Giant Tortoise (Aldabrachelys gigantea) sadly went extinct on the granitic islands of the Seychelles, it does survive in big numbers on the inhospitable Aldabra Atoll.
+Although the Aldabra Giant Tortoise (Aldabrachelys gigantea) sadly went extinct on the granitic islands of the Seychelles, they do survive in big numbers on the inhospitable Aldabra Atoll.
 Nowadays these gentle giants are being reintroduced on a number of islands including Curieuse.
 They roam all over the island but seem to prefer the more open spaces at the coast, where their "tortoise turf" feeding grounds are and enough tourists willing to share an apple or piece of mango with them.
 After admiring these amazing animals we hike through the mangroves full of Fiddler Crabs (Uca sp.) and Mudskippers, and found the secret trail leading to Anse Badamier.
 A hike of less than an hour brought us over the dry hillside where small and scrawny Coco de Mer Palms are exposed to the elements and battered by the wind.
 Anse Badamier we had all to ourselves as expected and life was as good as can be.

 Afterwards we hiked to Anse Jose, found Gardiner's Burrowing Skinks in good amounts (besides the omnipresent Seychelles Skink) and a few more Aldabra Giant Tortoises.